Use canvas templates

 For workshops, create the canvas early.
 Share with facilitators first.
 Let them review prompts, permissions, and timing.
 Share with participants only when the canvas has real instructions and the template leftovers are cleaned.

 For external guests, test access before the session.
-Guests may be able to open and comment on the resulting canvas, but they usually do not manage templates.
+Guests can open or comment on the resulting canvas when sharing grants that access.
+They do not manage templates.
 See Share a canvas and Guest collaboration for access details.

 Export and presentation

 Template shape affects export.
-A page-canvas template can become a presentable or exportable canvas if the pages are ordered and named well.
-A freeform whiteboard template is better for spatial work, but page-based export, print, and presentation are page-canvas workflows.
+A freeform whiteboard template is built for spatial work.
+A page-canvas template becomes presentable or exportable when pages are ordered and named well.
+Page-based export, print, and presentation are page-canvas workflows.

 Before a live presentation, scan page order in the slide rail or overview.
 Remove unused template pages, fold facilitator notes if they should not appear, and update page titles.
 See Use the slide rail and overview.